rus0000/jsinheritance/README.md

 ## Some JavaScript basics
 ### Basic part
-* In JavaScript ther are functions and objects
+* In JavaScript there are functions and objects
 * There is no `classes` and no `constructors` in a language.
 ES6 `class` is only a syntactical sugar
 * There are no `methods` or `members` in an object, there are only `properties`.
 Exception: `get()` and `set()` special syntax.
 * Object property can hold a _value_ or _reference_ to another object or function